SheetMind: An End-to-End LLM-Powered Multi-Agent Framework for Spreadsheet Automation: Methodology

 \subsection{System Implementation}

-SheetMind’s architecture (Figure \ref{fig:system}) comprises three coordinated agents in the \textbf{Back-End}: Manager, Action, and Reflection, leveraging LLMs and BNF grammar for structured task execution.

-\textbf{Front-End}: The front-end offers a chat-based interface for natural language interaction within Google Sheets.
-It captures user instructions and dynamically extracts contextual information from the active spreadsheet, including cell values, types, and structural metadata.
-This contextualized request is packaged and sent to the back-end agent pipeline.
-Once the back-end returns a validated sequence of actions, the front-end executes them in real time and presents a clear, human-readable summary of the changes, ensuring transparency and user feedback.
+We further deploy SheetMind as a Google Workspace extension (Figure~\ref{fig:system}).
+The \textbf{front-end} provides a chat-based interface within Google Sheets that captures user instructions and extracts contextual information from the active spreadsheet.
+This context is sent to the \textbf{back-end} agent pipeline, where the Manager Agent decomposes the instruction into subtasks, the Action Agent generates BNF-constrained commands, and the Reflection Agent validates each action against the resulting spreadsheet state.
+Once the back-end returns validated actions, the front-end executes them via Google Apps Script and presents the changes to the user.